shawshanks666/school-app-frontend/README.md

+https://school-app-frontend-nu.vercel.app/ (try opening on incognito mode for cleared cache if necessay)

 School Payment and Dashboard Application

 This is a full-stack monorepo for a School Payment and Dashboard application, built as part of a software developer assessment.
 The project consists of a NestJS backend that handles payment gateway integration and a React frontend for displaying and managing transaction data.